Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,3a)

 We see that if a module $M$ has five socle layers then it has a projective summand.
 More generally, if $M$ has trivial composition factors, then we can use these to prove that $M$ must have more $4$s than pressure arguments suggest.

-\begin{lem} Let $H=\PSL_2(9)$ and let $M$ be a module for $H$.
-If $M$ has no trivial submodules or quotients, and there are $2n-1$ or $2n$ trivial composition factors, then the number of $4$-dimensional factors is at least $2n$.
+\begin{lemma} Let $H=\PSL_2(9)$.
+If $M$ is a $kH$-module with no trivial submodules or quotients, and there are $2n-1$ or $2n$ trivial composition factors in $M$, then the number of $4$-dimensional factors in $M$ is at least $2n$.

 Furthermore, the only submodules of $P(4)$ consisting of $4$s and $1$s are submodules of a self-dual module $4/1,1/4$.
-In particular, there is no uniserial module of the form $4/1/4$. \end{lem} \begin{pf} Let $M$ be a module for $H$.
-We may assume that $M$ is indecomposable.
+In particular, there is no uniserial module of the form $4/1/4$. \end{lemma} \begin{proof} Let $M$ be a $kH$-module, which we may assume is indecomposable.
 If $M$ is the $9$-dimensional projective simple then the claim is true.
 If $M$ has any $3$-dimensional submodules or quotients then we may remove them without affecting the claim, and so we may assume that $M$ is a submodule of copies of $P(4)$.

 If $M$ is projective then the result holds, so $M$ is not projective, in which case it has at most four socle layers.
-Since the fourth socle layer consists solely of $1$s and $3_i$s, $M$ must actually have three socle layers.
+Since the fourth socle layer consists solely of copies of $1$ and $3_i$, $M$ must actually have three socle layers.
 In particular, the trivials are all in the second socle layer, so if there are $2n-1$ or $2n$ of them, there must be at least $n$ copies of the $4$-dimensional module in the socle, and similarly in the top.
 This completes the proof of the first claim.

 The second is easy to see by a computer proof that $4/1,1/4$ is the largest such module.
-Since it is self-dual, we cannot construct a $4/1/4$ inside it, yielding the second statement. \end{pf}
+Since it is self-dual, we cannot construct a $4/1/4$ inside it, yielding the second statement. \end{proof}